MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/write-custom-azure-aware-plugin.md

 ## Plug-in design considerations

-For a plug-in that executes synchronously, the recommended design is for the plug-in to send a message to Azure for the purpose of retrieving information from a listener application or other external service.
+For a plug-in that executes synchronously, the recommended design is for the plug-in to send a message to Azure for retrieving information from a listener application or other external service.
 Use of a two-way or REST contract on the Azure Service Bus endpoint allows a data string to be returned to the plug-in.

-It is not recommended that a synchronous plug-in use the Azure Service Bus to update data with an external service.
-Problems can arise if the external service becomes unavailable or if there is a lot of data to update.
+It isn't recommended that a synchronous plug-in use the Azure Service Bus to update data with an external service.
+Problems can arise if the external service becomes unavailable or if there's much data to update.
 Synchronous plug-ins should execute fast and not hold up all logged in users of an organization while a lengthy operation is performed.
 In addition, if a rollback of the current core operation that invoked the plug-in occurs, any data changes made by the plug-in are undone.
-This could leave Dataverse and an external service in an un-synchronized state.
+This rollback could leave Dataverse and an external service in an unsynchronized state.

-Note that it is possible for synchronous registered plug-ins to post the current transaction's execution context to the Azure Service Bus.
+It is possible for synchronous registered plug-ins to post the current transaction's execution context to the Azure Service Bus.

 <a name="bkmk_writing"></a>

 ## Write the plug-in code

-In the following sample plug-in code has been added to obtain the Azure service provider and initiate posting the execution context to the Service Bus by calling <xref:Microsoft.Xrm.Sdk.IServiceEndpointNotificationService.Execute(Microsoft.Xrm.Sdk.EntityReference,Microsoft.Xrm.Sdk.IExecutionContext)>.
+In the following sample plug-in, code has been added to obtain the Azure service provider and initiate posting the execution context to the Service Bus by calling <xref:Microsoft.Xrm.Sdk.IServiceEndpointNotificationService.Execute(Microsoft.Xrm.Sdk.EntityReference,Microsoft.Xrm.Sdk.IExecutionContext)>.
 Tracing code has been added to facilitate debugging of the plug-in because the plug-in must run in the sandbox.

 > [!NOTE]
 > The `serviceEndpointId` passed into the constructor in this code is the one you get from creating a service endpoint as described in [Walkthrough: Configure Azure (SAS) for integration with Dataverse](walkthrough-configure-azure-sas-integration.md)